joshbegley/nyt-latest/README.md

 `The Pierre Cardin heirs are in an epic battle over the designer’s legacy.
 The French fashion world is getting the popcorn ready.`\
 https://nytimes.com/2023/09/25/style/a-tale-of-family-intrigue-and-inheritance.html?searchResultPosition=6

-**Menendez to Address Bribery Charges in News Conference**\
+**Menendez, Defiant, Says He Will Not Resign**\
-`Senator Robert Menendez of New Jersey will address the news media Monday morning for the first time since being charged with taking bribes in exchange for exerting political influence.`\
+`Senator Robert Menendez of New Jersey spoke publicly for the first time since being charged with taking bribes in exchange for exerting political influence.`\
 https://nytimes.com/2023/09/25/nyregion/menendez-bribery-charges.html?searchResultPosition=7

 **What to Do About Painful Sex After Menopause**\